 Twelve short stories and a novella, Immortality Inc., first published in 1973.

-Published in Penguin Books May 1975 with a cover illustration by David Pelham.
+The cover illustration is by David Pelham.

 Immortality Inc.